2. The History of the villa, AD 60 - 1700

 In the north range the timber bakery was demolished, and a stone barn was constructed beside the river.

-Another stone barn was built on the opposite south side of the courtyard (the start of the south wing).
+Another stone barn was built on the opposite south side of the courtyard (the start of the south range).

 In the south-east corner of the extended courtyard a small chalk-floored building with an internal drain may have been stables.